Abkhazians: Diaspora

-Abaza family elders at their palace in Sharqia in the Nile Delta.
-It is the country's largest aristocratic, literary and political family.
+Elders of Egypt's largest Circassian clan, the Abkhaz-descended Abazas, in 1923.

 Many Muslim Circassians, Abkhaz and Chechens migrated to the Ottoman Empire following revolts against Russian rule.
 It is believed that the Abkhaz community in Turkey is larger than that of Abkhazia itself.
 Some 250 Abkhaz-Abaza villages are estimated throughout Turkey.
 According to Andrew Dalby, Abkhazian-speakers might number more than 100,000 in Turkey, however, the 1963 census only recorded 4,700 native speakers and 8,000 secondary speakers.
-Of the 15,000 ethnic Abkhaz in Turkey, only 4,000 speak the language, the rest having assimilated into Turkish society.
-As of 2006, it is estimated that 600,000 to 1,500,000 Abkhazians by descent live in Turkey.
+Most Abkhaz speakers in Turkey have assimilated into Turkish society.
 In Egypt, the largest Circassian clan in the country, the Abaza family, originated from Abkhazia and is "deeply rooted in Egyptian society... [and] in the history of the country".
 It also contributed to Egyptian and Arabic cultural literary, intellectual, and political life starting with the reign of Muhammad Ali Pasha in Egypt and continuing to the modern day.